Last updated on September 22nd, 2023

 – January 6 – the holiday of Epiphany or Three Kings Day.
 This is the day when everything gets quiet and almost no one works.
 Spanish people usually go to local parades and arrange family dinners.
 Children are looking forward to gifts while adults to quieter time with family members.
 All museums on this day are closed but Prado should be open from 9 am to 2 or 3 pm.
 Shops and restaurants are closed as well and reopen on January 7th.
 Some restaurants on the main streets may be open but they are very slow.
 El Retiro Park stays open.

-Madrid in February as in January, December and March, is one of the coldest months of the year.
-The number of cloudy and sunny days is approximately the same.
+February in Madrid as January, December and March, is one of the coldest months of the year.
+The number of cloudy days reduces by the end of the month.
 Precipitation is very common but it usually occurs in the form of rain.
 Snow is very rare.

-At the end of the month, the city starts seeing more bright colors.
-Camellias, violets, apple trees begin to bloom turning the city into the garden.
+However, by mid-February, the temperature in Madrid rises and the city begins to flood with bright sunshine, making long walks more enjoyable.
+In the end of February, the weather in Madrid feels like a mild off-season.
+Camellias, violets, apple trees begin to bloom turning the city into a garden.
 Despite cloudy skies, signs of the onset of spring appear almost immediately after Valentine’s Day.

 Don’t forget to pack comfortable closed shoes and an umbrella for February travel in Madrid.
 But don’t worry, even if it rains it won’t hinder your vacation at all.